DingyiYang/dingyiyang.github.io/_pages/about.md

 **Dingyi Yang**, Qin Jin

 [**Open Source**](https://github.com/DingyiYang/Awesome-Story-Evaluation) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
-- We highlight the evaluation challenges in story generation, identify various human criteria to measure stories, and present existing benchmark datasets.
+- We provide an in-depth discussion of the challenges in evaluating various story-generation tasks.
-- We propose a taxonomy to organize evaluation metrics that have been developed or can be adapted for story evaluation, along with a discussion of their merits and limitations.
+- We analyze standardized criteria, addressing issues of inconsistent definitions and vague expressions.
+- We systematically review traditional, LLM-based, and collaborative evaluation methods, highlighting their strengths and limitations in the context of story evaluation.
 - We suggest potential future research directions, extending from story evaluation to general evaluations.

 </div>